Vegan folks know it, Aldi cares about us.

 Succulent Plant-Based Patties

 Vegan burger fans, rejoice!
-Aldi’s ‘I Am Vegan’ range now includes delectable succulent-plant based patties made with soy and pea protein.
+Aldi’s ‘I Am Vegan’ range now includes delectable succulent-plant based patties made with soy (like in the vegan candles) and pea protein.
 And unlike many vegan patties in the market today, this variant is seasoned with smoked salt to give it a chargrilled flavor, making it a perfect companion for baked fries and a fruit juice of your choice.

 BBQ Jackfruit and Spicy No Chicken Burgers

 If you think we’re done with vegan burgers on this list, you thought wrong.
+We'll make sure you won't be able to close your vegan faux fur gilet anymore!
 Other juicy renditions Aldi has for us in the patty department are BBQ Jackfruit and Spicy No Chicken Burgers.
 Reminiscent of thick and sweet caramelized regular patties, BBQ Jackfruit is strong and savoury and fills you up real quick when you’re starving.
 Soy protein, on the other hand, is equally delectable and makes for a great chicken meat substitute.
 With just the right amount of paprika powder, prepare to shed a tear or two when you immerse yourself in its zing.

 We’re all suckers for good chips.
 Lucky for us, not all junk food-tasting treats are bad!
 Take these Veggie Puffs for example.
 Opposite the crisps you find in the grocery, this bag of chips are healthy, dairy-free, and light on the belly.